ig0rN/laravel-mini-reddit/README.md

 ## Other notes about project

-- This is my first real API project.
-Until now I worked in Laravel just with blades and practiced API beside.
 - I focused on the main thing such as:
     1) registration / login
     2) CRUD